alexou2/nope-reader-for-ipad/README.md

 How to use it:

-0)Do the first 6 steps on your pc because as far as I know, you can't compile jaa programs on ios.
+Do the first 6 steps on your pc because as far as I know, you can't compile jaa programs on ios.

 1)download the chapters you want from any site (by default, only .img images will be added to the html file).